Ray Garner

 Touches of Sweet Harmony: From California to Scandinavia with the Idyllwild Youth Symphony

 (1965) Idyllwild Arts Foundation.
 Shows the Idyllwild Youth Symphony of Idyllwild, California, as it prepares for a tour of Scandinavia.
-Pictures the orchestra on tour and includes scenes of Finland, Sweden and Norway.
+Pictures the orchestra on tour and includes scenes of Denmark, Sweden and Norway.
 Features the music of Sibelius, Mozart, Beethoven and Grieg.

 Joy in the Making (1967) Idyllwild Arts Foundation.
 Documents the Idyllwild School of Music and Arts (ISOMATA) summer arts programs.
 Feature Meredith Willson teaching and conducting.